 The most important presentations were given by Sanjoy Mukherjee (Indian Institute of Management, Calcutta), Bengt Gustavsson (University of Stockholm), Mike Thompson (GoodBrand & Co, London), Prakash Sethi (CUNY, New York), Henri-Claude de Bettignies (China Europe International Business School & INSEAD), Luk Bouckaert (Catholic University of Leuven), Judit Hidasi (Kanda University of International Studies), Knut Ims (NHH Norwegian School of Economics, Bergen), Ove Jakobsen (Bodo Graduate School of Business), and Hendrik Opdebeeck (University of Antwerp).

-Selected papers of the conference have been published in the book Europe-Asia Dialogue on Business and Spirituality (European SPES Cahier No. 2).
+Selected papers of the conference have been published in the book on Europe-Asia Dialogue on Business and Spirituality (European SPES Cahier No. 2).

 In 2006 my Business Ethics Center published an Interdisciplinary Yearbook of Business Ethics at Peter Lang Academic Publishers in Oxford.
-The yearbook contains papers by leading scholars and practitioners such as James March (Stanford University), Stefano Zamagni (University of Bologna), Werner Ulrich (University of Fribourg), and Gian-Vittorio Caprara (University of Rome “La Sapienza”).
+The yearbook contains papers by leading scholars such as James March (Stanford University), Stefano Zamagni (University of Bologna), Werner Ulrich (University of Fribourg), and Gian-Vittorio Caprara (University of Rome “La Sapienza”).

 Buddhist Economics (2007)